wso2/product-microgateway/README.md

 <PROJECT_TARGET_PATH> - The path of the target directory created inside the project directory

 Note: We actually need to mount the file created with .balx extension into the docker imgage.
-The target dirctory contains other generated files not required for docker image.
+The target directory contains other generated files not required for docker image.
 So we can copy the .balx file to separate directory and mount that directory as well
 ```